VijetaPriya47/Gitlab-Terraform-Provider/docs/resources/application_settings.md

 - `max_personal_access_token_lifetime` (Number) Maximum allowable lifetime for access tokens in days.
 - `max_ssh_key_lifetime` (Number) Maximum allowable lifetime for SSH keys in days.
 Introduced in GitLab 14.6.
 - `metrics_method_call_threshold` (Number) A method call is only tracked when it takes longer than the given amount of milliseconds.
+- `minimum_password_length` (Number) Indicates whether passwords require a minimum length.
+Introduced in GitLab 15.1.
+Premium and Ultimate only.
 - `mirror_available` (Boolean) Allow repository mirroring to configured by project Maintainers.
 If disabled, only Administrators can configure repository mirroring.
 - `mirror_capacity_threshold` (Number) Minimum capacity to be available before scheduling more mirrors preemptively.
 - `mirror_max_capacity` (Number) Maximum number of mirrors that can be synchronizing at the same time.